 Youth Connection loans these Real Care Babies out to Waco and McLennan County schools on a first come, first serve basis.
 They are meant to help teenagers make informed choices on having children early by making the teen question whether he or she is ready for the responsibility of caring for another life.

-Teen Mother Visits, which are the oldest service that Youth Connection offers.
+Youth Connection has offered Teen Mother Visits to local hospitals since our inception.
 Nichols will visit teenage mothers at Hillcrest Baptist Medical Center and provide the information the new mother needs to take care of her child.
 She assesses the needs of the new mother and provides information from there.
 “We’ve never had two alike,” Nichols said.
 “I don’t know of any other hospital that has what we’re doing with Teen Mother Visits that goes on anywhere else, and I think it’s really a shame.”

 Nichols has worked as executive director of Youth Connection for 22 years, and in that time she has spoken with many teenage mothers.
 She shared that sometimes she needs to convince them to go back to school for their child’s benefit and that is not always easy.